Runnable/docs/services/databases/_posts/2016-12-12-how-to-clone-your-local-database-for-use-on-runnable.md

 ---
-title: How to clone your local database for use on Runnable
+title: How To Clone Your Local Database For Use on Runnable
-shortTitle: Clone your local database
+shortTitle: Clone your Local Database
 step: 5
 tags:
 - services
 - databases
 - postgres
 - mysql
-description: How to clone your local database for use on Runnable
+description: How To Clone Your Local Database For Use on Runnable
 ---

+---

+### Getting Started

 * [MySQL](#mysql)
 * [PostgreSQL](#postgresql)